 Crucial Points for Teaching and Practicing Headstands in Yoga

-The posture puts significant weight load onto the head and neck that, with poor positioning, technique and/or repetition might injure the cervical spine.
-There is also the risk for nerve damage in cases in which the neck is hyperextended or the head moves to one side.
+The posture puts significant weight load onto the neck that, with poor positioning, technique and/or repetition might injure the cervical spine.
+There is also the risk for nerve damage in cases in which the neck or shoulder is hyperextended or the head moves to one side.
 You’ll want to keep your body (face, chest, shoulders, and so on) straight forward and not allow yourself to tilt or twist under the stress.

 The present is contraindicated when specialists have several of the following conditions: osteoporosis/osteopenia, hypertension, glaucoma, detached-retina, pregnancy, menstruation, cervical injury or dysfunction, heart conditions or other severe medical diagnoses involving back and neck pain, shoulder pain, or other parts of the body.

-Students must find out headstand under the assistance of a highly experienced yoga instructor.
+It’s important to teach students the headstand under the assistance of a highly experienced yoga instructor.
 Get the help you need first and find a floor or wall that will not pose a risk if you fall.
 A person should only attempt the posture when the instructor and student are positive that the specialist has adequate core and upper body strength to sustain and support the yoga pose in a way that will be safe for the back, neck, shoulders, and muscles.